CMPS-1600-amaus/Adventure-Game/project-01.md

 VS Code will download the required library and you're good to go.

-Here is the Documentation on [writing JUnit Tests](https://junit.org/junit5/docs/current/user-guide/#writing-tests).
+Here is the documentation on [Writing JUnit Tests](https://junit.org/junit5/docs/current/user-guide/#writing-tests).

-Also provided for you as an example to get you started is the beginning of a test suite `CharacterTests` for the class `Character`.
+Also provided to help you get you started is the beginning of a test suite `CharacterTests` for the class `Character`.

 Open up `CharacterTests`.